thePHPcc/cqrs-in-practice/README.md

 Not production-ready!

-Intended to learn from and be inspired.
+Intended to learn from and be inspired by.